 Beautifies the Church grounds on a seasonal basis.

+Our mission is to draw participants into a closer relationship with Jesus Christ through growth in their understanding of the Catholic Faith and engaging them in an experience of Christian community.
 This committee is dedicated to offering up to date adult formation opportunities including small group discussions and presentations on Scripture, Church Teachings and other relevant topics.
 For more information or if you are interested in joining the AFF Committee call the office 440-238-1770.

 We welcome adults interested in serving on a team to help parents prepare for their child's Baptism.
 The class is designed to help assist parents to understand the welcoming ceremony of the Church, the rold of sponsors, and to begin to live out their faith commitment.
 Classes are held every two or three months and last about one hour..